bigzhu/nvchad_custom/README.md

-# Example_config

-This can be used as an example custom config for NvChad, this branch is a minimal one.
-Do check the feature_full branch if you need all the ease in your config.
-# nvchad_custom
+# Desc

+This is my custom configuration based on the [NvChad](https://nvchad.com/) framework for Flutter development.